caiyih/bakaos/README.md

 The GitHub repository is the real repository where the development happens.
 The GitLab repository is only used for the contest. -->

+## Development

+To develop this project, the following tools are required:

+- Cargo and Rust: This projects uses a specified versoin of Rust, which is specified in the `rust-toolchain.toml` file.
+When cargo is installed, it will automatically download the specified version of Rust.

+And that's it, so you can complie the kernel only by running `cargo build` in the root directory.

+If the lwext4 is enabled, you need to install the following tools:

+- loongarch64-linux-musl-cc: for building lwext4 for LoongArch64
+- riscv64-linux-musl-cc: for building lwext4 for RISC-V64

+You can simply disable the lwext4 feature if you don't need it.
+We are considering migrate to completely Rust implemented ext4 filesystem to avoid the dependency on the C library.

 ## Repo introduction

 **IMPORTANT: For detailed documentations, please refer to the `docs` directory.**